 Myth #3: All chicken are caged and forced feed to make it grow

 Have you heard how chickens are housed in an overcrowded cage with poor sanitization?
 And that these poor fowls are forced feed to make it grow bigger at a rapid rate?
 Due to the poor living conditions of the farm, chickens that are reared in these farms pose a risk of being infected with diseases.

 On the contrary, you will be surprised when you walk into Kee Song Farms because the environment is DIFFERENT and definitely conducive for the chickens to grow and thrive!
 There are enough food, water and space for the chickens to move around.

 We know how stress affects people like you and me and how it can impact our health and overall well-being.
 This is the same for chickens too!
 A stressed chicken may have a weak appetite and poor immunity to fight diseases and illness.
 In Kee Song farms, Mozart’s music is being played to create a calm environment.
 Just like how classical music has a calming effect on us humans, it also has the ability to calm chickens too.
 That’s not all, even the little details such as the temperature of the environment and the lighting were specially adjusted to provide warmth and comfort to the chickens.

 Well, don’t you feel more at ease knowing that the chickens in Kee Song Farms are not only more robust but they are living in a comfortable and clean environment?
 Now you know where you can purchase quality and healthy poultries, don’t you?
-Hop over to Kee Song’s online store to see the different chickens that are being sold in the online store.
+Hop over to Kee Song’s online store to see the different chickens that are being sold.

 This post is sponsored by Kee Song Group.